Internal Negotiations: Supporting the External Deal

 A good negotiator always prepares for their negotiations with clients and counterparts/adversaries.
 Effective successful negotiators pave the way for successful external negotiations through proactive, deal-focused internal negotiations.
 There is an intricate connection of internal relationships that must buttress external deals.
 The consensus created by integrating the interests of your internal partners into your external deals will allow you to generate more value.
 Then, when the agreement is signed, you will have the resources you require to implement the deal.
 Your agreement will not be sabotaged, and your internal team will think and act as whole team in your continuing relationships with your customers, suppliers and partners.

-Richard Morse is a consultant for ThoughtBridge, a consulting firm that mediates labour-management disputes.
+Richard Morse is a consultant for ThoughtBridge, a consulting firm that mediates labor-management disputes.